hanshika-773/19AI307_JAVA/Module-03/DAY-4/README.md

 ## RESULT:
-Thus the java program To tokenize a string using multiple delimiters and display each token in Java.
+Thus the java program To tokenize a string using multiple delimiters and display each token in Java executed successfully.